 Our TTO's keep the total cost of ownership low, fitting into almost all existing thermal transfer brackets, therefore keeping installation costs to a minimum.
 The weight of the V-Series has been reduced by 40%, which also minimizes environmental impact and carbon footprint of your production line.

 The K600G - Domino’s digital printing solution for blister packaging

-To achieve optimum efficiency levels, the K600G can come with our unique AI software, Nucleus 4.0 (based on Industry 4.0 standards), which has been created to collect, analyse and learn from all the production data it receives, and in turn provide intelligent manufacturing solutions to maximise your OEE and ROI.
+To achieve optimum efficiency levels, the K600G can come with our unique AI software, Nucleus 4.0 (based on Industry 4.0 standards), which has been created to collect, analyze and learn from all the production data it receives, and in turn provide intelligent manufacturing solutions to maximize your OEE and ROI.

 Watch the K600G video here to discover more:

 If you are looking for advice on your blister packaging applications and substrates, or if you think any of the products mentioned above could be the perfect fit for your production line, get in touch.